 - If you are sitting on the fence between two specialties, consider taking the APS before the end of August of your fourth year.
 Working closely with a faculty member in one of the areas that you are considering will likely help you make up your mind.

 - If you know the specialty in which you want to match and are considering UNC for your residency, same message applies: take the APS early.
-Consider asking your attending for a letter of recommendation if you think the rotation went well.
+Consider asking your attending physician for a letter of recommendation if you think the rotation went well.

-- Considering doing an audition rotation at an institution in which you are interested.
+- Consider doing an audition rotation at an institution in which you are interested.
 This will require some additional work on your part to set up.
 Please follow the directions under "Setting up an external site" on the "Course Selection Resources" page.

 Addressing Personal Clinical Deficits